SoftInstigate/restheart-examples/bytes-array-service/README.md

 ```

-Using any other HTTP verb will give you a HTTP 400 error.
+Using any other HTTP verb returns a HTTP 400 error.